Multimeter vs Voltmeter: What is the Difference

 Frequently Asked Questions

-How to convert multimeter to voltmeter?
+How to convert a multimeter to a voltmeter?

 Can you use a multimeter instead of a voltage tester?